Optimized Score Transformation for Consistent Fair Classification: Proposed FairScoreTransformer Procedure

 The second update \eqref{eq:iter-lambda} reduces to an $\ell_1$-penalized quadratic minimization over (at most) $2|A|$ variables.
 Specifically,

 where

-The values of $\mathbf{v}$ and $\mathbf{F}$ above can be pre-computed prior to solving \eqref{eqn:step2}.
+The ADMM approach thus handles the non-smooth $\ell_1$ term in the objective \eqref{eqn:dualSpecF} by solving $\ell_1$-penalized quadratic subproblems \eqref{eqn:step2}, for which many solvers exist.
+Moreover, the values of $\mathbf{v}$ and $\mathbf{F}$ above can be pre-computed prior to solving \eqref{eqn:step2}.
 In fact, $\mathbf{F}$ can be computed once at the start of the iterations.
 The ensuing minimization only involves $|\cA|$ variables under the MSP constraint \eqref{eqn:MSP}, and $2|\cA|$ variables under the GEO constraint \eqref{eqn:MEO}.

 From \eqref{eq:iter-mu}--\eqref{eq:iter-c}, it is seen that the computational complexity of each ADMM iteration scales linearly with $n$.
 We have fixed the ADMM penalty parameter $\rho = 1$ and have not attempted to tune it for faster convergence.